zzhaobraze/salesforce_bulk_client/README.md

 Although there are many other gems to choose from for this purpose, this gem offers the following features:

 * JSON is used for all API requests and responses (instead of XML) in order to reduce message size.
 * Splitting data into batches for inserts, updates, and deletes are handled automatically.
+Batches will be split further if the 10,000,000 character limit per batch would be exceeded.
 * Large sets of data can be processed without pre-loading multiple batches.
 * Connect using the Restforce client instance.